Strand woven bamboo & eucalyptus floors set the record for hardest wood floors when compared to traditional hardwoods

-What is the Janka Hardness Scale?
+What is the Janka Scale?

-For hardwood flooring the test usually requires a 2" x 6" sample with a thickness of at least 6-8mm, and the most commonly used test is the ASTM D1037.
-When testing wood in lumber form the Janka test is always carried out on wood from the trunk of the tree (known as the heartwood) and the standard sample (according to ASTM D143) is at 12% moisture content and clear of knots.
+For hardwood flooring, the test usually requires a 2" x 6" sample with a thickness of at least 6-8mm, and the most commonly used test is the ASTM D1037.
+When testing wood in lumber form, the Janka test is always carried out on wood from the trunk of the tree (known as the heartwood), and the standard sample (according to ASTM D143) is at 12% moisture content and clear of knots.

-Hardness benefits of strand woven bamboo
+The benefits of bamboo hardness

 Choosing the right bamboo flooring supplier